Elsie Locke: Communist Party and tuberculosis

 Locke joined the Communist Party in 1933, and was a leading party activist, particularly in the 1930s.
 After graduating university in 1933, Locke moved to Wellington, where she became involved in leading the local branch of the Communist Party.
 In 1934 she became the national organiser of the Working Women's Committees, which arose out of the unemployed workers' movement.
 The original purpose of these committees was to publish the early monthly feminist journal, The Working Woman, which Locke began with the support of the Communist Party the same year.
 This last issue of this journal was in November 1936.
 In April 1937 the first issue of its successor, Woman Today, was published, designed to appeal to a broader audience.
 Woman Today was edited by Locke, and ran until October 1939, with contributions from notable writers such as Gloria Rawlinson and Robin Hyde.
 Locke later wrote that "a 'second wave' of feminism came at that time and was building up when it was cut short by the war, and much of it was expressed in and concentrated around Woman Today."

-In 1936 concern for families unable to support unplanned children led Locke to convene the first meeting of the Sex, Hygiene and Birth Regulation Society, of which she was a member.
+In 1936 concern for families unable to support unplanned children led Lock and Lois Suckling to convene the first meeting of the Sex, Hygiene and Birth Regulation Society, of which they were secretary and president respectively.
 This society was the forerunner of the Family Planning Association.
 Locke stood as the Communist Party candidate for the Wellington Hospital Board and Lower Hutt City Council in the 1941 local body elections, and later that year married leading party member Jack Locke.
 Jack was the chairman of the Christchurch branch of the party, and their candidate in several elections during the 1950s and 1960s.
 During their time in the Communist Party, Jack earned a living in a freezing works, and Elsie lived as a "traditional housewife and mother", while continuing her writing and work in feminism.

 From 1946 to 1948 Elsie was hospitalised with spinal tuberculosis, and she had to remain flat on her back.
 It meant that her children were moved around the country for long periods during her illness.
 Tuberculosis was a major killer at the time, but Locke survived, spending the time reading and contemplating her political beliefs.